Lahye/spotiflow/README.md

 ## TO KNOW

-The logo in the app bar on the homepage shows on about section
+The logo in the app bar on the homepage shows an about section

 Artists automatically start to pop up when 3 letters are entered into the search bar